Stomiati: Stomiiformes

 Stomiiformes are an order of deep sea ray-finned fishes.
-These fishes are known, and named, for their absurdly large mouth openings.
+These fishes are known, and named, for their large mouth openings.
 Stomiiformes is derived from Ancient Greek meaning “mouth” + “external form” which references their large mouth openings.
 Four (some may claim 5) different families comprise the order of Stomiiformes.

 Bioluminescence

 The order of stomiiformes is linked to some of the most interesting deep sea dragonfishes.
 The genera of Malacosteus, Aristostomias and Pachystomias are the only fishes that have the ability to produce red bioluminescence.
 The species Malacosteus niger is found lurking below a depth of 500 m illuminating its red light in order pick out prey.
 The reason this red bioluminescent light is so interesting is the fact that below the depth of 500 meters, there are very few organisms that have the ability to perceive this wavelength.
 Therefore, M. niger effortlessly hunts for prey with the aid of light while its prey remains in seemingly complete darkness.

 Little is known about their ability to use and let alone sense light at such depths.
 Due to them lurking at a depth well below 500 m, they can only be observed in their natural habitat, and bringing one up to the surface alive is infeasible.
 The change in pressure the fish would experience would be too great and most certainly be fatal.